 At SIRPA, the subjects that I teach include foreign policy analysis, Chinese diplomacy, as well as academic publishing.

-I am also a reviewer for International Security, International Affairs, International Studies Quarterly, Asia Policy, Asian Security, Journal of Strategic Studies, Journal of Contemporary China, Cambridge Review of International Affairs, The International Spectator, Italian Political Science Review, Armed Forces & Society.
+I am also a reviewer for International Security, International Affairs, International Studies Quarterly, Asia Policy, Asian Security, Journal of Strategic Studies, Journal of Contemporary China, Cambridge Review of International Affairs, International Politics, The International Spectator, Italian Political Science Review, Armed Forces & Society.
 I also review book manuscripts for Oxford University Press and Columbia University Press.